Hanly-Wijaya/Prank-App-Mac/README.md

 # Compatibility
 This app is only compatible with macOS Sierra and later (10.12 - 11.0).
 Do not request for compatibility with El Capitan and earlier as the app will not work properly and is a waste of time.
 # How to install 'Prank'
-Download the [latest version of Prank] (https://github.com/Hanly-Wijaya/Prank-App-Mac/releases/tag/1.2.0) then open the zip file then move the app from the folder path to you're Applications folder..
+Download the latest [release](https://github.com/Hanly-Wijaya/Prank-App-Mac/releases/tag/1.2.0) then open the zip file then move the app from the folder path to you're Applications folder..
 If a message for example, 'App is by an unidentified developer' or 'Cannot open this app', follow the steps in 'Signing Issues'.
 # Quitting 'Prank'
 If you would like to close the app, you must go to Activity Monitor and close the app named 'Prank' or go to Terminal and type killall Prank .
 The app won't show up on the Dock or Force Quit App UI therefore not being able to be closed.
 # Responsibility Info